 At the north end of 'Pako', as the locals call it – and the start of any day at all, really – is the award-winning King of the Castle, serving Padre Coffee and sandwiches, wraps and treats made using ingredients sourced predominantly from local suppliers.

 The same diversity is represented in the many upmarket lunch and dinner options, from Singaporean-inspired BAAH-LAH!
-Dining, Japanese specialist Okami, and Indian Fusion restaurant Amrin & Bros.
-Multi-award-winning Tulip restaurant, featuring a modern Australian menu, sends critics into raptures.
+Dining to the multi-award-winning Tulip restaurant, featuring an impressive modern Australian menu.

 Or, for something delightfully different, stop in at Australia’s first licensed cheese train, Splatters, where you’ll pay by the plate for cheesy treats that arrive on a conveyor belt.